1 9 3 9

 11th Joined

-military convoy WS21B as relief for HM Cruiser HAWKINS as Ocean Escort.
+military convoy WS21B as relief for HM Cruiser HAWKINS as Ocean

 19th Detached on arrival of remaining mercantiles

-from WS21B at Bombay.
+from WS21B at

 (Note: Two of the five ships in WS21B

-detached during passage for Persian Gulf as
+detached during passage for

-independents.)
+as independents.)

 Took passage to Bombay.

-October Refuelled at Aden and took passage to Killindini.
+Aden and took passage to Kilindini.

 21st During

-passage took part in search by HM Cruisers MAURITIUS and HAWKINS for a
+passage took part in search by HM Cruisers MAURITIUS and HAWKINS

-Japanese mercantile suspected as
+for a Japanese mercantile suspected as

 being used as submarine supply ship.